naveen21553/ml-workshop/README.md

 # ml-workshop
 Machine Learning Workshop Files

-If you like the content, please let me know by giving a star.
-If you feel there is something wrong, feel free to give a pull request
+If you like the content, please star this repository If you feel there is something wrong, feel free to give a pull request

 The workshop is split in four days, Day 1 to 4